Robust registration of medical images in the presence of spatially-varying noise: Abstract

 \section{Abstract}

-Spatially varying intensity noise is a common source of distortion in images.
-Bias field noise is one example of such distortion that is often present in the magnetic resonance (MR) images.
-In this paper, we first show that empirical mode decomposition (EMD) can considerably reduce the bias field noise in the MR images.
+Spatially-varying intensity noise is a common source of distortion in medical images.
+Bias field noise is one example of such a distortion that is often present in the magnetic resonance (MR) images or other modalities such as retina images.
+In this paper, we first show that the bias field noise can be considerably reduced using Empirical Mode Decomposition (EMD) technique.
+EMD is a multi-resolution tool that decomposes a signal into several principle patterns and residual components.
+We show that the spatially-varying noise is highly expressed in the residual component of the EMD and could be filtered out.
 Then, we propose two hierarchical multi-resolution EMD-based algorithms for robust registration of images in the presence of spatially varying noise.
-One algorithm (LR-EMD) is based on registering EMD feature-maps of both floating and reference images in various resolution levels.
+One algorithm (LR-EMD) is based on registration of EMD feature-maps from both floating and reference images in various resolution levels.
 In the second algorithm (AFR-EMD), we first extract an average feature-map based on EMD from both floating and reference images.
-Then, we use a simple hierarchical multi-resolution algorithm based on downsampling to register the average feature-maps.
-Both algorithms achieve lower error rate and higher convergence percentage compared to the intensity-based hierarchical registration.
+Then, we use a simple hierarchical multi-resolution algorithm to register the average feature-maps.
+For the brain MR images, both algorithms achieve lower error rate and higher convergence percentage compared to the intensity-based hierarchical registration.
 Specifically, using mutual information as the similarity measure, AFR-EMD achieves 42\% lower error rate in intensity and 52\% lower error rate in transformation compared to intensity-based hierarchical registration.
 For LR-EMD, the error rate is 32\% lower for the intensity and 41\% lower for the transformation.
+Furthermore, we demonstrate that our proposed algorithms improve the registration of retina images in the presence of spatially varying noise.